microsoft/Windows-universal-samples/Samples/UssdProtcol/README.md

 ## Prerequisites

-This sample accesses privileged APIs and used by mobilebroadband operators.
+This sample accesses privileged APIs used by mobile broadband operators.
-Hence requires restricted capability to be defined in package manifest.
+Hence it requires a [special-use capability](https://msdn.microsoft.com/en-us/library/windows/apps/hh464936.aspx#special_capabilities) to be declared in package manifest.

-### Remark
+### Remarks

-- Since this sample uses restricted capability, this will fail WACK for restricted namespace test.
+- This sample will not pass WACK because it uses a special-use capability.
-- USSD API is not supported on Phone device.
+- The USSD API is present but nonfunctional on Phone devices.

 ### Reference